 Man has now reached the point in his development where he has created the very dangerous capability to wipe himself out in an instant.
 The only way to avoid this disaster is to discover and enforce a set of laws which prevent us from doing this.
 These laws must be timeless and must prevent us wiping ourselves out at any point in all of our future, i.e. indefinitely, or we are finished as a race.
 The bible claims to have such a set of rules.
 If this claim is true, then it holds the key to our future existence .
 This is plainly more worthy of our examination than say a soap opera is, at this most dangerous time in our development.

 Jules Verne once said that unless mankind develops and obeys a set of rules governing the use of our technology, however unjust these rules may seem, we will annihilate ourselves.
 Martin Luther King described us as misguided men with guided missiles.
 If you agree with either of these visionaries you have good reason to study the bible in order to discover whether it has the necessary laws and the necessary guidance for mankind.
+For unless we discover and implement a sustainable morality society wide - we are finished.

 If you value love, then since the apostle John said that God was the very definition of Love: